chiedo/nextjs-primer/docs/set-up-git.md

-import Layout from '~/components/Layout'

-export const meta = {
+---
-  title: 'Set up Git',
+title: 'Set up Git'
 description: 'Learn how to set up Git.'
-}
+---

 To use Git on the command line, you'll need to download, install, and configure Git on your computer.
 You can also install GitHub CLI to use GitHub from the command line.
 For more information on GitHub CLI, see the [GitHub CLI](https://cli.github.com/manual/) documentation.